rebelsky/sams-assorted-musings-reflections/cnix-thinking-like-sam.md

-Introduction: Some of SamR's perspectives on software development
+Introduction: Thinking like Sam (aka Some of SamR's perspectives on software development)
 =================================================================

 **Part of an ongoing series of essays tentatively entitled _Don't embarrass